Whiteknight/Rosella/winxed/objects.md

     var f = new ["Foo", "Bar", "Baz"](p);
     f.Baz(args);

-Notice also that we can use the more simple form with init_pmc:
+Notice also that we can use the more simple form with `init_pmc`:

     var f = new "Foo"(p)